On a Theorem of Lov\'asz that $\hom(\cdot, H)$ Determines the Isomorphism Type of $H$: Rank of connection tensors and dimension of graph algebras

-We also let $K_0 = U_0$, this is the empty graph.
-The proof the following theorem comes from~\cite{Cai-Govorov-2019}; for convenience of the reader we repeat the proof here, which also gives the decomposition~(\ref{eqn:T(f_H,k,n)-decomposition}) below. \begin{theorem} For any graph parameter defined by the graph homomorphism $f_H = \hom(\cdot, H)$, we have $f_H(K_0) = 1$ and $\symrank T(f_H, k, n) \leqslant |V(H)|^k$ for all $k, n \ge 0$. \end{theorem} \begin{proof} The first claim is obvious, as an empty product is $1$, and the sum in~(\ref{eqn:hom-def}) is over the unique empty map $\emptyset$ which is the only possible map from the empty set $V(K_0)$.
+The empty graph is $K_0 = U_0$.
+The proof of the following theorem comes from~\cite{Cai-Govorov-2019}; for convenience of the reader we include a simple proof here, which also gives the decomposition~(\ref{eqn:T(f_H,k,n)-decomposition}) below. \begin{theorem} For any graph parameter defined by the graph homomorphism $f_H = \hom(\cdot, H)$, we have $f_H(K_0) = 1$ and $\symrank T(f_H, k, n) \leqslant |V(H)|^k$ for all $k, n \ge 0$. \end{theorem} \begin{proof} The first claim is obvious, as an empty product is $1$, and the sum in~(\ref{eqn:hom-def}) is over the unique empty map $\emptyset$ which is the only possible map from the empty set $V(K_0)$.
 For the second claim notice that by~(\ref{eq:part-hom-multiplicativity}) for any $k$-labeled graphs $G_1, \ldots, G_n$ and $\varphi \colon [k] \to V(H)$,

 When $n = 0$, this equality is $\hom_\varphi(U_k, H) = 1$ according to~(\ref{eqn:hom-def}), as an empty product is $1$.

 By~(\ref{eqn:full-hom-dec}) and~(\ref{eqn:partial-hom-mult}), for the connection tensor $T(f_H, k, n)$ we have the following decomposition: